 We hold quarterly community events that welcome 100-200 newcomer students and their family members.
 Our events feature staff- and partner-directed activities: communal cooking of meals from our students’ cultures, arts and crafts, soccer, and book giveaways.

 We also hold workshops on a wide range of topics, including health and wellness, positive parenting, healthy nutrition, the U.S. citizenship application process, knowing your rights, and managing your finances.

-We offer regular field trips to areas around the San Francisco Bay Area for newcomers to learn more about their new community, bond with their volunteer tutors, and decrease isolation.
-In the past, we have offered trips to Alcatraz, Disney on Ice, the Exploratorium, SF Giants' Games, and a variety of local museums.
-Field trips are regularly offered to Home-based Volunteers and their students, along with our After-School students.
+In addition, we offer regular field trips to our students, that build community and allow students to learn more about their new home.
+In the past, we have offered trips to the Academy of Sciences, Disney on Ice, the Exploratorium, SF Giants' Games, and a variety of local museums.
+Field trips are regularly offered to home-based volunteers and their students, along with our after-school and adult class students.